 Conclusion & Resources

 There are multiple technology choices for assembling and running data lakes environments.
-To learn more about navigating the options and recent advances in cloud technologies, join the upcoming webinar and live Q&A.
+To learn more about navigating the options and recent advances in cloud technologies, explore the webinar and resources to learn more.